How To Prevent and Remove Algae

 - Once sanitizer levels are below 5 ppm, add a clarifier such as Leslie's offers Leslie's Clear Aid to remove the dead algae.

 Removing algae from the pool can be a costly and time-consuming process.
 It’s important to keep up with the weekly preventive measures to keep the green out of your pool and save some “green” in your pocket.
-If you need help testing your water or would like more information about algae, stop by your local Leslie’s store for personalized service and a free brochure on algae removal.
+If you need help testing your water or would like more information about algae, stop by your local Leslie’s store for personalized service, a free AccuBlue® water test, and a free brochure on algae removal.

 At Leslie’s, we’re here to help you create a safe, sanitary, and perfect pool experience.